Coherent analogues of matrix factorizations and relative singularity categories: Introduction

 Let $\B=(X,\L,w)$ denote the following $\Z$\+graded quasi-coherent CDG\+algebra over~$X$.
 The component $\B^n$ is isomorphic to $\L^{\ot n/2}$ for $n\in 2\Z$ and vanishes for $n\in 2\Z+1$, the multiplication in $\B$ being given by the natural isomorphisms $\L^{\ot n/2}\ot_{\O_X}\L^{\ot m/2} \rarrow \L^{\ot (n+m)/2}$.
 For any affine open subscheme $U\subset X$, the differential on $\B(U)$ is zero, and the curvature element is $w|_U\in\B^2(U)= \L(U)$.
 The elements $a_{UV}$ defining the restriction morphisms of CDG\+rings $\B(V)\rarrow\B(U)$ all vanish.

 The category of quasi-coherent $\Z$\+graded $\B$\+modules is equivalent to the category of quasi-coherent $\Z/2$\+graded $\O_X$\+modules, the equivalence assigning to a graded $\B$\+module $\M$ the pair of $\O_X$\+modules which we denote symbolically by $\U^0=\M^0$ and $\U^1\ot\L^{\ot 1/2}=\M^1$.
-Conversely, $\M^n \simeq \U^{n\bmod 2}\ot_{\O_X}\L^{\ot n/2}$ for all $n\in\Z$ (the meaning of the notation in the right hand side being the obvious one).
-This equivalence of abelian categories preserves all the properties of coherence, flatness, flat dimension, local projectivity/localy freeness, etc.\ that we have been interested in in Section~1.
+Conversely, $\M^n \simeq \U^{n\bmod 2}\ot_{\O_X}\L^{\ot n/2}$ for all $n\in\Z$ (the meaning of the notation in the right-hand side being the obvious one).
+This equivalence of abelian categories preserves all the properties of coherence, flatness, flat dimension, local projectivity/local freeness, etc.\ that we have been interested in in Section~1.

 Following~\cite{PL}, we will consider CDG\+modules over $\B=(X,\L,w)$ whose underlying graded $\B$\+modules correspond to coherent or quasi-coherent $\O_X$\+modules, rather than just locally free sheaves (as in the conventional matrix factorizations).
 A quasi-coherent CDG\+module over $(X,\L,w)$ is the same thing as a pair of quasi-coherent $\O_X$\+modules $\U^0$ and $\U^1\ot\L^{\ot 1/2}$ endowed with $\O_X$\+linear morphisms $\U^0\rarrow\U^1\ot\L^{\ot 1/2}$ and $\U^1\ot\L^{\ot 1/2}\rarrow \U^0\ot_{\O_X}\L$ such that both compositions $\U^0\rarrow\U^1\ot \L^{\ot 1/2}\rarrow\U^0\ot_{\O_X}\L$ and $\U^1\ot\L^{\ot 1/2}\rarrow \U^0\ot_{\O_X}\L\rarrow\U^1\ot_{\O_X}\L^{\ot 3/2}$ are equal to the multiplications with~$w$.